appacademy/SWEO-Part-Time-Resources/2-Module/1-week/3-day/README.md

 Why does OOP use Classes?

-- Classes are a clean way to `Encapsulate` your code and providing an API that hides the internal complexity and manages the data of your object
+- Classes are a clean way to `Encapsulate` your code.
+They provide an API that hides the internal complexity(logic) and manages the data of your object
-- Techniques
-  - Store internal data as properties - these are not usually exposed to the user of this class
-  - Has methods defined on the class - these can perform actions and update the state of the instance
+- Classes allow us to model real world entities in an organized way which can make solving certain types of problems easier

 ```js
 // Define a class with the class keyword followed by the name with the first